neutralino/neutralino.github.io/about.md

 permalink: /about/
 ---

 Hello world.
 My name is Don Teo.
-I am a research engineer at [Thomson Reuters](http://thomsonreuters.com) working on applications of machine learning and natural language processing.
+I am a research scientist at [Thomson Reuters](http://thomsonreuters.com) working on applications of machine learning and natural language processing.
 Previously, I was an implementation engineer